What is the Difference Between a Master's in Counseling and Counseling Psychology?

 • Social and cultural aspects of counseling

 Also, consider the distinguishing features of each program type.
-Counseling programs may feature more human development coursework.
+Master's in counseling programs may feature more human development coursework.
 They can also offer more electives on topics like substance abuse, marriage, family, or career counseling.

 In counseling psychology programs, you are more likely to encounter coursework covering research design, psychological testing and measuring techniques, and psychopharmacology.
 Counseling psychology programs may also include classes in psychological theory and modeling, as these degrees tend to focus more on applied practice.